shghatge/Robotics/lab3/README.txt

 Please find the link to the youtuve video below. https://www.youtube.com/watch?v=fhZ7lMqVHVQ

+NOTE : We are publishing the markers to 'visualization_marker' topic.

 These are the commands to execute the script.

 1) Run 'roscore' in a terminal.